 Energy affordability is affected by household income, fuel prices and home energy efficiency.
 Low disposable income is a key cause of fuel poverty in Barnsley and many households are not accessing the benefits they are entitled to.

 These income related factors affect a household's ability to affordably heat and make their home warm and healthy to live in.

-- All new Council housing to be built to the Barnsley Low Carbon Standard to ensure all new homes are wholly affordable. - Targeted support for the most vulnerable households, based on up-to-date data and insights. - Provision of a Warm Homes team to support households to improve the energy efficiency of their properties across tenure, including signposting to funding opportunities and other organisations for relevant advice and support to maximise income; - Introduce a training and awareness scheme for social housing tenants in receipt of whole house retrofit measures to ensure that they can maximise the efficiencies of the new low-carbon technology; - Investigate opportunities to introduce low-carbon heat networks to provide affordable energy to new and existing householders on a geographic basis
+- An ambition for all new housing to exceed minimum standards to ensure all new homes are wholly affordable and promote sustainable living. - Targeted support for the most vulnerable households, based on upto-date data and insights. - Investigate opportunities to introduce low-carbon heat networks to provide affordable energy to new and existing householders on a geographic basis